paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-063-assessment.md

   (R) an omission of information or documentation required under section 25C(b)(6)(B) (relating to home energy audits) to be included on a return,

-  (S) 11 See Applicability of Amendment note below. an omission of a correct product identification number required under section 25C(h) (relating to credit for nonbusiness energy property) to be included on a return,
+  (S) an omission of a correct product identification number required under section 25C(h) (relating to credit for nonbusiness energy property) to be included on a return,

   (T) an omission of a correct vehicle identification number required under section 30D(f)(9) (relating to credit for new clean vehicles) to be included on a return,

-  (U) an omission of a correct vehicle identification number required under section 25E(d) (relating to credit for previously-owned clean vehicles) to be included on a return, and
+  (U) an omission of a correct vehicle identification number required under section 25E(d) (relating to credit for previously-owned clean vehicles) to be included on a return,

-  (V) an omission of a correct vehicle identification number required under section 45W(e) (relating to commercial clean vehicle credit) to be included on a return.
+  (V) an omission of a correct vehicle identification number required under section 45W(e) (relating to commercial clean vehicle credit) to be included on a return,

+  (W) an omission of a correct social security number required under section 151(d)(5)(C) (relating to deduction for seniors),

+  (X) an omission of a correct social security number required under section 108(f)(5)(C) (relating to discharges on account of death or disability),

+  (Y) an omission of a correct social security number required under section 224(e) (relating to deduction for qualified tips),

+  (Z) an omission of a correct social security number required under section 225(d) (relating to deduction for qualified overtime), and

+  (AA) an omission of a correct social security number required under section 6434(e)(1) (relating to the Trump accounts contribution pilot program).
   A taxpayer shall be treated as having omitted a correct TIN for purposes of the preceding sentence if information provided by the taxpayer on the return with respect to the individual whose TIN was provided differs from the information the Secretary obtains from the person issuing the TIN.

 **(h) Cross references**